logo

 5. Outsource specialized work instead of hiring prematurely

 Most teams don’t need full-time AI, DevOps, or analytics engineers early.
-A partner offering elearning app development services can fill those gaps without inflating payroll.
+A reliable partner can fill those gaps without inflating payroll.

 6. Limit integrations in the MVP